Yelp/elastalert/docs/source/ruletypes.rst

 Optional:

 ``hive_proxies``: Proxy configuration.

+``hive_verify``: Wether or not to enable SSL certificate validation.
+Defaults to False.

 ``hive_observable_data_mapping``: If needed, matched data fields can be mapped to TheHive observable types using python string formatting.